mateus-poliveira/product-meta-craft/README.md

 Simple langchain based app to generate meta descriptions from page content.
 Due to environment issues, and the compressed timeframe we had a dived and conquer approach.
 We weren't sure the Python issues could be fixed in time, so the main project leverages Mateus's Javascript experience.
 The root directory is using langchainJS, and this is the primary app.
-An alteernate backend using langchain is in the python directory
+An alteernate backend using langchain is in the python directory.
+This works but is command line only.

 # Python
 The Python backend can be run separately with test values.
 Through /usr/bin/python3 /your/path/gptchain.py